 - 1.1.
 The potential options for managing asphalt and asphalt containing tar binder have been described above in this document.
 All of the solutions identified have advantages and disadvantages with regard to technical performance, practicality, initial cost and whole life cost.
 However, little work has been undertaken to date to quantify these advantages and disadvantages, particularly with regard to comparison between the different techniques.
 A series of carefully designed full scale instrumented trials would be needed to assess long-term comparative performance of the four different processes, and to confirm whole life costing benefits.
 Confirmation that Ex-situ Cold-Recycled Bound Material (CRBM) lasts at least 20 years in service is relatively unproven. - 1.2.
 In order to start the process, a comparison between CRBM and conventional hot mix asphalt has been made in the Ex-Situ Recycling Process Whole Life Costing Exercise report (link here for full document).
 It must be stressed that similar comparisons between the various treatment processes pertinent to remediation of pavements containing tar bound material could be made; these have not been carried out as part of this study due to time and cost constraints.
-Consequently the findings of this report are limited to assessment of ex situ CRBM. - 1.3.
-Ex situ recycling of reclaimed asphalt containing tar binder involves processing it for re-use in accordance with Manual of Contract Documents for Highways Works (MCHW) Volume 1 Specification for Highway Works Clause 948 Ex-situ Cold-Recycled Bound Material.
-Works must also be carried out in accordance with Environment Agency Regulatory Position Statement 075 Movement and Use of Treated Asphalt Waste Containing Coal Tar, ref.
-MWRP RPS 075 Version 4 Sept 2014. - 1.4.
+Consequently, the findings of this report are limited to assessment of ex-situ CRBM. - 1.3.
+Ex-situ recycling of reclaimed asphalt containing tar binder involves processing it for re-use in accordance with Manual of Contract Documents for Highways Works (MCHW) Volume 1 Specification for Highway Works Clause 948 Ex-situ Cold-Recycled Bound Material. - 1.4.
 One of the aspects of producing and installing Ex-Situ CRBM is whether this technique is cost effective, both in terms of initial treatment and installation, considering the cost of disposal of any tar-bound arisings, as well as the service life of the resulting road construction in which CRBM has been used. - 1.5.
 There are many variables that could influence the durability of CRBM and hence its service life.
 These include mixture properties, layer thickness, the amount of traffic the road will carry and the condition of the layer onto which the CRBM will be laid.
 Many of these factors are site specific, and in order to estimate whole life costs, several assumptions are therefore necessary. - 1.6.
 The design principles and assumptions made to enable this comparison are technically complex and outside the scope of the ADEPT Guide for Managing Reclaimed Asphalt.
 Consequently, this detailed technical report has been prepared.
 This executive summary is used as a basis for a summary in the ADEPT Guide, with a hyperlink to this report. - 1.7.
 Three Whole Life Costing scenarios have been considered with different combinations of inlay thickness (140mm, 190mm, 240mm) and traffic loading.
 Three traffic loading values selected; low traffic (2.5 million standard axles (msa)), moderate traffic (5 msa) and high traffic (10 msa), equating to 180, 350 and 700 commercial vehicles per lane per day respectively.
 These construction thicknesses and traffic loadings are considered typical of a local authority network. - 1.8.
-Two different ex situ CRBM materials (Class B3 and B4 CRBM binder course) were compared with conventional Hot-mix Asphalt (AC20 Dense Binder course).
+Two different ex-situ CRBM materials (Class B3 and B4 CRBM binder course) were compared with conventional Hot-mix Asphalt (AC20 Dense Binder course).
 Class B4 CRBM is stiffer than Class B3 CRBM, and consequently has different performance characteristics. - 1.9.
 Treatment types used in the Whole Life Costing calculations are described in Table 1 below.
 The Dense Surface Course is new asphalt to provide a durable skid resistant surface.
 Patching and surface dressing would also be carried out using new materials.

-Appendix E

-Whole Life Costing Exercise - Ex Situ Recycling
+Appendix E Whole Life Costing Exercise - Ex-Situ Recycling